tomsaleeba/swarm-rest/README.md

 ## Known problems
   1. Kibana has no auth so we can't open it to the public yet
   1. sometimes ES dies inside the ELK stack but Docker can't see it.
-Either add a health check or go for the official, separate images for Kibana and ES so they're PID 1 and can be monitored (and bounced if they die)
+We're using a health check and the autoheal container but as an alternative we could go for the official, separate images for Kibana and ES so they're PID 1 and can be monitored and bounced by docker if they die.
   1. consider adding fail2ban to the stack to help nginx provide protection.
 Maybe something like https://github.com/crazy-max/docker-fail2ban but that writes error.log to stderr so that needs to be piped into file too so f2b can read it.